Torn Curtain: Background

 By the time Torn Curtain, his fiftieth film, was conceived, Hitchcock was the most famous film director in Hollywood, having already reached the pinnacle of commercial success six years before with Psycho (1960).
 Audiences eagerly anticipated his next film.
-To find a gripping plot, Hitchcock turned towards the spy thriller genre, which was greatly in fashion since the early 1960s with the success of the James Bond series starting in 1962 with Dr. No. Hitchcock had already found success in that genre many times, most recently in 1959 with North by Northwest.
+To find a gripping plot, Hitchcock turned toward the spy thriller genre, which was greatly in fashion since the early 1960s with the success of the James Bond series starting in 1962 with Dr. No. Hitchcock had already found success in that genre many times, most recently in 1959 with North by Northwest.

 The idea behind Torn Curtain came from the defection of British diplomats Guy Burgess and Donald Maclean to the Soviet Union in 1951.
-Hitchcock was particularly intrigued about Maclean's life in the Soviet Union and about Melinda Marling, Maclean's wife, who followed her husband behind the Iron Curtain a year later with the couple's three children.
-With these facts as a starting point Hitchcock created a plot line involving an American nuclear physicist, Professor Michael Armstrong, defecting to East Germany.
+Hitchcock was particularly intrigued about Maclean's life in the Soviet Union and about his wife Melinda Marling, who followed her husband behind the Iron Curtain a year later with their three children.
+With these facts as a starting point, Hitchcock created a plot line involving an American nuclear physicist, Professor Michael Armstrong, defecting to East Germany.
 Against his will, the physicist is followed to East Berlin by his fiancée and assistant, who decides to remain loyal to him regardless of his intentions.
-The twist of the story is that Professor Armstrong is in fact a member of a secret spy ring and he has defected only with the idea of stealing a formula from an East German scientist.
+The twist of the story is that Professor Armstrong is in fact a member of a secret spy ring, and he has defected only with the goal of stealing a formula from an East German scientist.